Cozify your home and GET 10% OFF any install with insulation using code WINTER10. Get a Quote.

 Conclusion: Installing loft boarding and flooring is clearly hard work but the benefits are huge!

 If you’ve read through this guide you’ll probably recognise that boarding a loft is a pretty serious undertaking.
 While not impossible for DIYers to take on this kind of job, we would recommend that you think through all the considerations very carefully before making a decision.
-The fact that boarding should be installed above insulation of 270mm thick means that this job requires a good experience of working with wood.
+The fact that boarding should be installed above insulation of 270mm thick means that this job requires good experience in working with wood.

 The benefits of all that extra storage space should also be pretty clear by now.
 With storage space at a premium, utilising any available space in your home is a no-brainer.
 And doing it the right way, with properly installed insulation could save you a lot of money in the long run.